rumiio/SageMaker_Custom_Container/README.md

-## Create a test event for the Lambda function.
+## Configure the Test Lambda Function.

 1. Go to the Lambda console.
 Find a function called **Call_SageMaker_Endpoint_Image_Classification**.
 CloudFormation you ran in the previous step created this function.
 You will need to do 2 more setups and be ready to test the endpoint.